Check out these tips that may be very helpful to contribute towards a more sustainable world.

 - Nickle-metal hydride (Ni-MH) batteries and Lithium Ion (Li-Ion) rechargeable batteries are the most highly recommended, longest lasting batteries you can buy.

 - Don’t just throw it away!
-Unwanted household and office items- furniture, books, appliances, office supplies, electronics and more can be donated to help your local environment and local community.
+Unwanted household and office items- furniture, books, appliances, office supplies, electronics and more can be donated to help your local environment and the local community.
 Donations made to local second-hand stores support local non-profits in your community and help the environment by reducing waste.
 Donations are tax-deductibleDonate to a local thrift store:

 o Oak Harbor: My Father’s House, The Feather Duster, Island Thrift, Oak Harbor Thrift Store, The Raven’s Nest Second Hand Treasure, Rings and Things